28 Unusual French Potato Chip Flavours Only Available In France

 Belsia: Upscale Chips

 Belsia is a relatively new potato chip maker from France, which started up around 2016.
-Chips from Belsia are what you would call artisanal chips.
+French Chips from Belsia are what you would call artisanal chips.

 They’re made from Létourville farm potatoes in the heart of Beauce.
 They’re hand-sorted, sliced, and cooked in small quantities in a cauldron, then lightly salted with Ile de Ré salt and seasoned.
 They’re gluten-free, preservative-free, artificial flavour-free, and palm oil-free.